-The following teachings are not specific to any religion, race, orientation; that is the beauty of it all.
-These teachings are for everyone without discrimination.
-They are to help us raise our vibrational level, to help us stretch the limitations we have set up for ourselves, pushing our minds to places which perhaps we have not dare to look at.
+The following teachings are not specific to any religion, race, orientation; the beauty of these teachings is that they can be applied to everyone without discrimination.
+They are to help us raise our vibrational level, to help us stretch the limitations we have set up for ourselves, pushing our minds to places which perhaps we do not dare to look at.

-The following sages, masters, teachers, guides, or whatever you feel comfortable calling them, taught and wrote extensively on philosophical matters.
-It would take a long time to write down each of their teachings, instead here you will find one lesson for each of the 7 teachers mentioned.
-If you like what you read, I hope you choose to go and research them more, and discover for yourself just how much many of their teachings can apply to you and your troubles now days.
+The following sages, masters, teachers, guides or whatever you feel comfortable calling them, taught and wrote extensively on philosophical matters.
+It would take a long time to write down each of their teachings, instead here you will find one lesson for each of the 7 teachers I will mention.
+If you like what you read I hope you choose to go and research them more and discover for yourself just how much many of their teachings can apply to you and your troubles now days.
 If nothing else it will open your mind to different perceptions.

 1) Huineng: “Meditate at all times.”

 Huineng was Zen’s sixth and last patriarch and probably the most influential monk in the school of Chan and Zen in China.
 Many people consider him the father of modern Buddhism.